microshift-io/microshift-documentation/content/en/docs/developer-documentation/local-development.md

 For building MicroShift you need a system with a minimum of

 - a supported 64-bit CPU architecture (amd64/x86_64, arm64, or riscv64)
-- a supported Linux OS (RHEL 8, CentOS Stream 8, or Fedora 34+)
+- a supported Linux OS (RHEL 8, CentOS Stream, or Fedora 34+)
 - 2 CPU cores
 - 3GB of RAM
 - 1GB of free storage space for MicroShift